CTzatzakis/C_plus_plus_Sample_Code/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE, Version 3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE, Version 3 - see the [LICENSE](LICENSE) file for details